bimlas/bash-mosh/README.md

 you didn't know that you need it:

 * https://gitlab.com/bimlas/bash-mosh (official repository)
-* https://github.com/bimlas/bash-mosh (mirror, star if you like it)
+* https://github.com/bimlas/bash-mosh (mirror, please star if you like it)

 ## Commands